aress31/openapi-parser/README.md

 ![compilation](images/swurg.png)

 ## Project information
-The extension is still in development, feedbacks and comments are much appreciated.
+The extension is still in development, feedback and comments are much appreciated.

 # Supported Features
 * Parse OpenAPI specifications, previously known as Swagger specifications, supporting JSON and YAML formats.